Torrey Hills, San Diego: History

 Before European contact, Torrey Hills was on a prehistoric trade route between the Kumeyaay trade village of Ystagua in Sorrento Valley and Ahwel-Awa in San Dieguito on the way to the Payómkawichum tribe in the north, which was adopted to become part of the El Camino Real under the Spanish.

 In 1979 when Carmel Valley was being planned, the city had conducted studies on the Los Peñasquitos Canyon Preserve as an open space park, but had not determined the boundary of the park.
 The city then designated Sorrento Hills (now Torrey Hills) as Future Urbanizing on the General Plan.

 In February 1980, Genstar-Peñasquitos (now AG Land Associates, LLC) dedicated a total of 1806 acre of Los Peñasquitos Canyon to the city.
 This created a border for the preserve.
 As a result, a community planning program was initiated, and the original plan area was transferred from Future Urbanizing to Planned Urbanizing on the General Plan, excluding 178 acre adjacent to the Sorrento Hills community planning area, which was designated as Future Urbanizing.

 On November 4, 1986, San Diego voters approved a transfer of 166 acre of government-owned land on the western boundary of Los Peñasquitos Canyon Preserve located adjacent to Interstate 5 to a private landholder in exchange for 288 acre of land adjacent to the Los Peñasquitos Canyon preserve, north of the area referred to as "The Falls".
 Between the 166 acre parcel and Interstate 5, 12 acre additional were incorporated into the ballot measure, which in total provided an additional 178 acre to Sorrento Hills.
 The ballot resulted in the city designating Sorrento Hills as Planned Urbanizing.

 In September 2001, the Sorrento Hills Community Planning Board voted to change the name of the community to Torrey Hills.
 In early 2002, the San Diego City Council initiated a plan amendment to formally change the community name.
 Despite this, the then superintendent of Del Mar Union School District insisted that the new elementary school, being built down the street from Torrey Hills Park, be called Sorrento Hills Elementary, despite the strong objections from parents in the neighborhood.
 The name of the school was eventually changed to Torrey Hills Elementary upon completion in 2002.

-As of 2010, the land in Torrey Hills is almost completely built-out.
-Some of the home sub-divisions are Montecito, Sea Country, The Shores, Sausalito, and Vantage Point.
-The rest of the area is bordered by office buildings, hotels, and large,dense apartment complexes.
+In 2005, the Vons-anchored Torrey Hills Center retail complex was completed, serving commercial uses along Carmel Mountain Road.

+In June 2007, a cigarette-related fire destroyed a Hilton Garden Inn that was under construction in Torrey Hills, resulting in the total loss of the structure and prompting the evacuation of nearby residents and guests at a neighboring Homewood Suites.
+The incident temporarily halted development at the site.
+Construction later resumed, and the hotel was rebuilt and opened in 2008 as the Hilton Garden Inn San Diego Del Mar.